Lateral Epicondylitis…aka Tennis Elbow

 Treatment of Tennis Elbow.

 Treatment is geared towards eliminating offending activities, ice, stretching, perhaps even counter force bracing.
-Absent any success with simple these simple methods we may try injections and even surgery to alleviate your discomfort.
-A recent article in the NY Times demonstrates how a simple $20 eight inch rubber bar alleviated symptoms that months of injections and formal physical therapy couldn’t.
+Absent any success with these simple methods we may try injections and even surgery to alleviate your discomfort.
+An article in the NY Times demonstrates how a simple $30 eight inch rubber bar alleviated symptoms that months of injections and formal physical therapy couldn’t.